-Prior to the hearing, the Panel's Secretary will send you an agenda for the hearing.
-The agenda is prepared by the Tribunal members and is based on their review of the appeal papers.
-It is set out what they have identified as the key issues for the hearing and other matters they wish to discuss.
-Whilst the agenda sets the matters to be discussed, you will have the chance to explain your case and to ask questions of the Development & Planning Authority.
+Before the hearing, the Tribunal will prepare an agenda based on their review of the appeal papers.
+It will set out the matters they have identified as key or main issues and any other matters they wish to discuss.
+It will be sent to the parties 5 to 7 days before the hearing.

+Whilst the agenda sets the matters to be discussed, you will have the chance to explain your case and to ask questions of the Authority.